 Getting preapproved for a loan signals you're a serious buyer.
 Most agents recommend you have a preapproval in hand before you make an offer, and they can provide recommendations for lenders.
 But preapproval goes deeper than prequalification.
 It needs a ton of documents from you.
 A couple of tips to help make this a speedier process:

 - Get all your documents for mortgage preapproval organized and ready to go.

 - Compare rates from lenders within a 14-day window: Credit bureaus will count all their checks as just one.
 (That's good news for your credit score.)

 Time: A few days to a few months

 Here's where things really vary.
 There are so many variables.
 If you're set on a particular neighborhood where the inventory is low, it could take longer… or you could discover "the one" on day one.
 It all depends on what you're seeking and what's available.
-But the typical buyer actively searches for 10 to 12 weeks and looks at a median of 10 homes.
+But the typical buyer actively searches for 10 weeks and looks at a median of five homes.

 5. Make an Offer, Negotiate, and Sign a Contract

 Time: 1-7 days

 Work with your agent on price, contingencies, and other terms of the deal.
 A couple of tips to help make this step proceed smoothly: